JeeWeetje/iot-workshop/Webjob.md

 # The Things Network & Azure IoT: a perfect combination
 ## Deploying The Things Network Bridge to Azure

 Remember creating the TTN bridge locally on your computer?
-Will it be always on?
-Most likely not, therefore it seems reasonable to deploy the TTN bridge in the Azure cloud.
+Will your PC be always on?
+Most likely not, therefore it seems reasonable to deploy the TTNAzureBridge somewhere else.
+What place is better then the Azure cloud?

 ![Build a bridge from TTN to Azure](img/msft/Picture08-build-a-bridge-frm-ttn-to-azure.png)